Meta-Symplectic Geometry of $3^{\rm rd}$ Order Monge-Amp\`ere Equations and their Characteristics: Proof of the main results

 where $(R,S,T)=\boldsymbol{A}$ is the same appearing in \eqref{eqGoursat}, and observe that (see also \eqref{eqCoordEll})

 belongs to $\E_{\D}$ (see \eqref{eqED}) if and only if the $5\times 5$ determinant

 is zero.

-We now prove that $\M^\E=\P\D$ in the case the coefficient of $p_{111}$ of equation \eqref{eqGoursat} is not zero.
+We now prove that $\MM^\E=\P\D$ in the case the coef\/f\/icient of $p_{111}$ of equation~\eqref{eqGoursat} is not zero.
 The other cases are formally analog.
-So, let us solve equation \eqref{eqGoursat} with respect to $p_{111}$ and take the remaining coordinates $p_{112},p_{122},p_{222}$ as local coordinates on $\E$.
-Thus $\Smbl F$ (see \eqref{simbcordF}) is, up to a factor, equal to
+So, let us solve equation~\eqref{eqGoursat} with respect to~$p_{111}$ and take the remaining coordinates $p_{112}$, $p_{122}$, $p_{222}$ as local coordinates on~$\E$.
+Thus~$\operatorname{Smbl} F$ (see~\eqref{simbcordF}) is, up to a factor, equal to

-so that (see also Section \ref{subsubComponenteLineare})
+so that (see also Section~\ref{subsubComponenteLineare})

 A direct computation shows that